What Do Tattoos Do to Your Immune System?

-Your immune system reacts to foreign material by producing white blood cells (microphages) to fight against infection – so like when you get a tattoo.
-Your body also has adaptive responses – proteins in the blood, like immunoglobulins, will try to fight off anything that is identified as a threat, like ink in your skin.
-Immunoglobulins continue to circulate in the bloodstream – should a threat return, they’re quickly ready to protect with an immune response.
+Your immune system reacts to foreign material by producing white blood cells (microphages) to fight against infection.
+It also does this when you get a tattoo.
+Your body has adaptive responses, such as proteins in the blood, including immunoglobulins.
+These proteins will try to fight off anything that is identified as a threat, like ink in your skin.
+Immunoglobulins continue to circulate in the bloodstream, should a threat return, they’re quickly ready to protect with an immune response.

 Lynn repeated his study with 25 tattoo recipients in the Islands.
 IgA, as previously mentioned, is regarded as one of the first defenses against disease, especially in regards to things like the common cold.